dolthub/dolt-integrations/tutorials/metaflow.md

 For example, reproducing a workflow that reads and writes from a single branch will reference two versions of the database -- the read and write commits.

-We have provided the `DoltSnapshotDT`, a read-only tool that uses namespace keys to load the versions of tables used in previous workflows.
-You cannot write to a snapshot context manager because there is no default database configuration.
-Tablename key collisions will reference the most recently accessed version of the table, however this can be avoided by manually specifying the snapshot namespace key (example 4 below).
+We have provided the `DoltAuditDT`, a read-only tool that uses namespace keys to load the versions of tables used in previous workflows.
+You cannot write to a audit context manager because there is no default database configuration.
+Tablename key collisions will reference the most recently accessed version of the table, however this can be avoided by manually specifying the audit namespace key (example 4 below).

 The data structure that maintains the workflow namespace is created throughout running flows, and attached to Run objects as the `.dolt` metaflow artifact.
-This metaflow artifact can be accessed from the Metaflow client API in the same manner as other artifacts, and used to initialize a snapshot DT (example 2 below).
-A `DoltSnapshotDT` used during a running flow will maintain two snapshots -- one for reading data, and a second for recording what versions of data were accessed in the current flow for future reproducibility.
+This metaflow artifact can be accessed from the Metaflow client API in the same manner as other artifacts, and used to initialize a audit DT (example 2 below).
+A `DoltAuditDT` used during a running flow will maintain two audits -- one for reading data, and a second for recording what versions of data were accessed in the current flow for future reproducibility.